jakubgarfield/kiwis/content/trips/2017/09/05/vietnam-friendly-homestay-and-incredible-market-in-bac-ho/index.md

 We left the place just in time because two big buffaloes got a bit nervous and started to fight against each other which made it difficult for tiny owners to calm them down.

 At last, we wrapped our staying with a ride on horse wagon around the town hills.
-It provided great views of rice terraces and the town itself, however, we couldn’t but feel really sorry for a poor horse because at some parts of the track it struggled a lot.
+It provided great views of rice terraces and the town itself, however, we couldn’t help but feel really sorry for a poor horse because at some parts of the track it struggled a lot.

 !![The essential equipment for housekeeping](49)